 - Accessible parking spaces in our valet parking lot at 1700 N Halsted, just north of the theater

 - Wheelchair accessible restrooms in all of our lobbies

-- In our Downstairs Theatre, wheelchair accessible seats and seats without stairs are available in the back rows of both the Main and Balcony levels
+- In our Downstairs Theater, wheelchair accessible seats and seats without stairs are available in the back rows of both the Main and Balcony levels

-- In our Upstairs and Garage Theatres, wheelchair accessible seats and seats without stairs are available in the first row
+- In our Upstairs and 1700 Theaters, wheelchair accessible seats and seats without stairs are available in the first row

 Services for people who are deaf or hard-of-hearing

-- NEW!
-Induction loop on both the main and balcony levels of the Downstairs Theatre
+- Induction loop on both the main and balcony levels of the Downstairs Theater

-- Complimentary assistive hearing devices in our Downstairs and Upstairs Theatres.
+- Complimentary assistive hearing devices in our Downstairs and Upstairs Theaters.